SuperSwiftMarkup/SuperSwiftMarkup/README.md

+# Work In Progress

+**Preamble:**

+Initially our work began with a proof-of-concept prototype project ([see here]( https://github.com/SuperSwiftMarkup/SuperSwiftMarkdownPrototype )) and now that such has been proven viable, the work herein is a fresh continuation of the aforementioned POC prototype but as a complete rewrite and now with an eye towards designing easy-to-use libraries for integration by third party developers.

+The git tree is also a fresh start, so head over to the aforementioned [POC prototype](https://github.com/SuperSwiftMarkup/SuperSwiftMarkdownPrototype) to see the past history and screenshots from where that project left off (spoiler alert it’s super cool).

+Unless you’re interested in contributing towards or influencing the initial evolution of the SuperSwiftMarkup libraries, **please check back** every so often to see when this is ready for real world use.

+**But overall I hope you’re excited as I am!**

+Personally I, the author (Colbyn Wadman), have been messing around with miscellaneous problems concerning text processing and text rendering (in one form or another) for a very long time and—as far as the POC has demonstrated—it’s good to see something interesting come from it, and when I release my work, I hope you’ll be pleased with the results. 🤞

+# Marketing Abstract

+Nowadays it’s not so easy to become an App Store millionaire when apps are a dime a dozen and especially when native UI frameworks have been losing their competitive edge with regard to web technologies (which is a shame in and of itself).

+The overarching goal of the SuperSwiftMarkup libraries is to deliver the next generation of text views that support user experiences unparalleled by web technologies.
+So that you can squeeze out that extra competitive edge in this hyper saturated and globalized marketplace of software.

-# Introduction
+# Introduction for Developers

 **Welcome to the Super Swift Markup libraries, apps and whatnot.** Collectively referred to as the *Super Swift Markup* projects.

-**Preamble:**

-This repository is a fresh continuation of the work that started with the [Super Swift Markdown Prototype]( https://github.com/SuperSwiftMarkup/SuperSwiftMarkdownPrototype ), but now with an eye towards real world integration.
-The git tree is also a fresh start, head over to the aforementioned [prototype repository](https://github.com/SuperSwiftMarkup/SuperSwiftMarkdownPrototype) to see the past history and screenshots from where that project left off.

 **Overall:**

-The overarching goal of the *Super Swift Markup* projects is to build better iOS & macOS rich text views, starting with the *markdown* format as the base, which may be extended to support other markup formats (including **LaTeX math**) on an as needed basis.
+The overarching goal of the *Super Swift Markup* projects is to build the best iOS & macOS rich text views, starting with the *markdown* format as the base, which may be extended over time to support other markup formats (including **LaTeX math**) on an as needed basis.

 In general, what we want may be called “first class” markdown support as a text view.
 Meaning that all markdown block types are supported as rich text, and in a manner that accommodates all platform specific text view behaviors that users may expect (see “Meeting the expectations of iOS and macOS users” under the [Appendix](#Appendix)).
 Including the ability to select arbitrary text within any markdown block type and with the ability to extend such a selection across multiple and varying markdown block types.